Vijayabaskar56/100x/snake&lader/README.md

 - win: if player reach 100,

-2.Explain your choices and reasoning.
+## Explain your choices and reasoning.

 - choose array cause that what I am famielr with
 - made bunch of changes through trial and error.